Thurston health officer issues reminder about gatherings as COVID-19 cases grow by 41

 The state Department of Health on Thursday reported 1,987 new confirmed cases of COVID-19 and 11 deaths.
 The state has reported 137,411 cases and 2,603 deaths as of Thursday.

-In the U.S., nearly 11.7 million cases have been reported with about 252,000 deaths as of Thursday, according to Johns Hopkins University data.
+In the U.S., more than 11.8 million cases had been reported with nearly 254,000 deaths as of Friday, according to Johns Hopkins University data.

 Comments